 - Try and give lots of advance warning of when people are rostered off, and stick to it.
 This allows people to plan things outside of work.

 - Save yourself time by having one place to share information, like a team meeting so people know what’s going on.
 Click here for more information on getting organised

 - Create confidence by delegating jobs to people, remember to be clear about What you need done, When you need it done by and Why you need it done.

 - Ensure your team have the skills to do the job.
-Click here to see different roles skills, knowledge & attributes
+See the different roles skills, knowledge & attributes here.

 - Here’s a checklist to get your key compliance requirements ticked off: